-Specializing in design and hand carving in the Scandinavian traditions, Jock teaches classes in flat-plane figure carving, Norwegian acanthus, timber carving, lettering and other woodcarving techniques at North House Folk School (Grand Marais), Vesterheim Norwegian-American Museum Folk School (Decorah, IA), Milan Village Arts School (Milan, MN), Colonial Williamsburg’s Cabinet Shop, and in his home studio.
+Specializing in design and hand carving in the Scandinavian traditions, Jock teaches classes in flat-plane figure carving, Norwegian acanthus, timber carving, lettering, and other wood carving techniques at North House Folk School, Vesterheim Norwegian-American Museum Folk School (Decorah, IA), Milan Village Arts School (Milan, MN), Colonial Williamsburg’s Cabinet Shop (Williamsburg, VA), and in his home studio.
 He co-teaches Introduction to Woodcarving as part of ISD 191 Community Education.
 Jock demonstrates woodcarving, drawing, and tool sharpening at various festivals, events, and retail outlets in the area.

 Some of his recent significant projects include: